yekm/bench/README.md

 command line arguments.
 Data growth can be changed by reimplementing virtual function get_n().

-Derive from Algorithm and implement do_run().
+Derive from Algorithm and implement do_run(TaskData & td, std::unique_ptr<AResult> &).
 Here you cast passed TaskData to GenericData<T> which you pick earlier and do some processing.
 Running time of this function is measured.
 For example:
 ```
 std::vector<int> &d = static_cast<GenericData<std::vector<int>>&>(td).get_mutable();
 std::sort(d.begin(), d.end());